 The Group's credit risk is mainly attributable to its Trade Debtors who are made up of a large number of small customers balances.
-Customer finance review on a daily basis any outstanding debtors and will chase where required.
+Finance review any outstanding debtors on a daily basis and will chase where required.
 If the customer does not pay in a timely manner, then the holiday is cancelled as full payment is required before the holiday is taken mitigating the Group's credit risk.